blog-banner

 Soundproofing material_RenoQuotes.com

-If you’re looking for something a little bit more heavy duty, mass loaded vinyl is recommended for its innate soundproofing capabilities.
-Mass loaded vinyl can be used in the walls as well, in between drywall sheets.
-So, depending on how intense your soundproofing materials need to be, this is an option worth considering!
+If you’re looking for something more heavy-duty, mass-loaded vinyl is recommended for its innate soundproofing capabilities.
+Mass-loaded vinyl can be used in walls and in between drywall sheets.
+So, depending on how intense your soundproofing materials need to be, this is an option worth the effort.

-Are you currently organizing a basement renovation project?
-We've prepared a highly practical checklist to help you manage the different steps involved in this project.
-Click here to check it out and be sure to keep it handy
+Are you planning a basement renovation project?
+We've compiled a super handy checklist to help manage the different aspects of your project.

 Get 3 free quotes for your project!